-K.2.12 The DCO/BCO instructs the Athlete to select the Sample Collection Equipment in accordance with ISTI Article E.4.6.
+K.2.8 The DCO/BCO instructs the Athlete to select the Sample Collection Equipment in accordance with ISTI Article E.4.6.
 If Vaccutainer®(s) are not pre-labelled, the DCO/BCO shall label them with a unique Sample code number prior to the blood being drawn and the Athlete shall check that the code numbers match.

-K.3 K.3 The Sample Collection Procedure
+K.3 The Sample Collection Procedure

-- K.3.1 The Sample collection procedure for the collection of blood for the purposes of the ABP is consistent with the procedure set out in ISTI Articles E.4, including the 10-minute (or more) seated period, with the following additional elements: - a)-The BCO ensures that the 10-minute (or more) seated period has elapsed prior to performing venipuncture and drawing blood; and - b)a) The BCO ensures that the vacuum tubes were filled appropriately; and - c)b) After the blood flow into the tube ceases, the BCO removes the tube from the holder and homogenizes the blood in the tube manually by inverting the tube gently at least three times. - K.3.2 The Athlete and the DCO/BCO sign the Doping Control and ABP supplementary form(s), when applicable. - K.3.3 The blood Sample is sealed and deposited in the storage device next to the temperature data logger.
+The Sample collection procedure for the collection of blood for the purposes of the ABP is consistent with the procedure set out in ISTI Articles E.4, with the following additional elements:

+- a) The BCO ensures that the 10-minute (or more) seated period has elapsed prior to performing venipuncture and drawing blood; and - b) The BCO ensures that the vacuum tubes were filled appropriately; and - c) After the blood flow into the tube ceases, the BCO removes the tube from the holder and homogenizes the blood in the tube manually by inverting the tube gently at least three times. - K.3.1 The Athlete and the DCO/BCO sign the Doping Control and ABP supplementary form(s), when applicable.

+The blood Sample is sealed and deposited in the storage device next to the temperature data logger.